How do you Catch Whooping Cough?

 Many people who have whooping cough can identify the person who gave it to them.
 This is because it is usually somebody you have been in close contact with and because you have heard them cough the same unusual choking cough that you now have!

-Possibly passed on via nasal discharge or saliva.
+Whooping cough is possibly passed on via nasal discharge or saliva.

 It is possible that it can be passed on through saliva or catarrh from an infected person.
 This will usually only apply to children who are unaware of exchanging such body fluids.
 The bacteria are soon dead outside the body.